Scholarships at University of the Incarnate Word (2025–2026 Costs & Aid)

 Beyond automatic and flagship awards, UIW offers a handful of niche scholarships that reward specific talents, service, or circumstances.
 These often fly under the radar but can make a real dent in your student’s bill.

-Catholic High School Scholarship +$2,000/yr Graduates of Catholic high schools; awarded automatically with admission No Yes — typically 4 years (full-time, good standing) Catholic HS grads; stacks with academic merit up to cost of attendance
+Catholic High School Scholarship +$2,000/yr Graduates of Catholic high schools; automatic with UIW admission No Yes — up to 4 years, must remain FT and in good standing Catholic HS grads, usually stacks with other merit as allowed Rolling; FAFSA/TASFA Jan.
+15 for best package

 Hidden Gem Scholarship FAQs